sanjithudupa/zbt.mit.edu/README.md

 4. Clean up any old images if you want to delete them

 ### Editing images
 Pretty self explanatory, the images are all in `public/images/<page>` and most are just numbered for the gallery, so just replace the filename exactly and your image will be updated.
+Ensure the file name and extension remains **exactly** the same as it was before.

+### Updating Geneology Data

+1. download the google sheet to xlsx and put it in scripts directory

+2. `cd scripts && python -m venv && source venv/bin/activate && pip install -r requirements.txt`

+3. `python build_geneology.py`

-### Editing
+### Deploying

+You will need to be given web permissions by ZBT President through the MIT email system or else you won't be able to access the ZBT folder.

+Then, first delete the old files:

+run the following commands sequentially in your shell `KERB='<your kerb>'`
+`yarn run build`
+`scp -r dist/* "${KERB}@athena.dialup.mit.edu:/mit/zbt/web_scripts_new/"` (this one might take a couple tries bc athena is flaky)
+`ssh "${KERB}@athena.dialup.mit.edu" bash /mit/zbt/clean_backup_deploy.sh`